Denver sports travel guide

 Denver’s expanding light-rail system currently consists of eight lines that extend in all directions downtown.
-Three of those lines have stops at Empower Field, Pepsi Center and Union Station (near Coors Field), so it is a viable option if your plans take you to the outskirts of downtown.
+Three of those lines have stops at Empower Field, Ball Arena and Union Station (near Coors Field), so it is a viable option if your plans take you to the outskirts of downtown.

 The simple street-grid system makes it easy to get around most parts of the city, but the orientation of the grid changes from north-south to a diagonal pattern in downtown.

-There’s plenty of it near Denver’s sports venues, particularly at Empower Field, Pepsi Center and Dick’s Sporting Goods Park.
+There’s plenty of it near Denver’s sports venues, particularly at Empower Field, Ball Arena and Dick’s Sporting Goods Park.
 Extra parking for Broncos games can be found on the east side of Interstate 25, and fans can access pedestrian tunnels under the highway to get to the stadium.
-For Rockies games at Coors Field, there are a few lots near the stadium and even more options spread out around downtown Denver for around $5.

 Eat like a cowboy

-Denver has a decidedly Wild West feel to it, and a number of restaurants in the area embrace this in their atmospheres — most notably the Buckhorn Exchange, which touts itself as Denver’s oldest restaurant and boasts a menu that includes several wild game options.
-If eating elk and venison isn’t your thing, find one of the many Mexican food joints, almost all of which serve the green chile in some form.
+Some travel guides will give the impression of Denver as having a Wild West feel, and one good tip is to seek out one of a number of restaurants in the area that embrace this in their atmospheres.
+Most notably, the Buckhorn Exchange (1000 Osage Street) touts itself as Denver’s oldest restaurant and boasts a menu that includes several wild game options.